Admission Information

 (ii) Via non-JUPAS scheme (on the strength other than HKDSE)

-• GCE A levels: Minimum grades A*AA; or
+• GCE A levels: Minimum grades 3A*; or

-• IB Diploma: 39 points (excluding bonus points) with no score lower than 6, including a score of 19 points in three higher level subjects (7,6,6); or
+• IB Diploma: 41 points, including no score lower than 6 in each examined subject, and at least a score of 19 points in three higher level subjects; or

 • an equivalent standard in an alternative qualification which satisfies the University of Hong Kong entry requirements.